the-expanse/SideQuestWiki/The-Queue-System.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/614606619606515727/Screenshot_48.png)

 or the or the `Some tasks failed.
-See the tasks screen for more info` error, you can access the Queue list from here.
+See the tasks screen for more info` error, you can access the Queue list from the picture shown below.

 Check your Queue tab carefully to make sure it didn't just download an application twice in a row, as if a song game or mod is already installed it may fail because it is already there, otherwise check your Wi-Fi, your cord or another port on your PC, as well as unpluging your Headset entirely and rebooting it and restarting SideQuest, before you replug your headset and attempting again

 ### General information About The Queue System